Blog \ Development

 4. Conduct Retrospectives

-Project managers should also focus on team motivation and morale during this period.
+Project managers should also focus on team motivation and morale during this period of product development.
 This information will help executives understand how best to motivate their team in the future, as well as what issues seemed to hurt morale most during development.

 The agile development methodology has become popular for good reason: It enables companies to build high-quality software that meets consumer demands without spending valuable time and resources on features that end users may not want.

-However, my experience as a Big Tech project manager has shown me that the process itself can be difficult to manage and withstand.
+However, my experience as a Big Tech project manager has shown me that agile practices themselves can be difficult to manage and withstand for continuous delivery.
 That’s because of the considerable amount of uncertainty and pressure that come with iteration deadlines.

 Managers can help their teams stay motivated and on-track by hiring the right people from the outset.
 In addition, stakeholders should ensure that the project has a quality product backlog and owner.

-Project managers should also complete regular standups with their staff, ensuring that everyone is on the same page and that no individual is overwhelmed by an unfair workload.
+Project managers should also complete regular standups with their self-organizing teams, ensuring that everyone is on the same page and that no individual is overwhelmed by an unfair workload in an unreasonable timeframe.

-Finally, executives should seek feedback once the project is over to improve their strategy for the next development initiative.
+Finally, executives should seek feedback once the project is over to improve their strategy for the next development or software engineering initiative.